Oil companies lead Britain's FTSE lower as crude prices fall

 Oil producers and oilfield service providers led the losers as U.S. crude oil prices dropped to their lowest in almost 6-1/2 years, with huge stockpiles and refinery shutdowns heightening concerns about global oversupply.

-“Ongoing commodity demand restraint in China alongside incremental supply growth out of OPEC and the US continue to be formidable market headwinds,” Goldman Sachs said in a note.

-Royal Dutch Shell, Weir Group and Tullow Oil all declined more than 1 percent, roughly in line with the FTSE 350 Oil & Gas Financial index.
+Royal Dutch Shell, Weir Group and Tullow Oil all declined about 1 percent, in line with the FTSE 350 Oil & Gas Financial index.

-BP slid the most, down 1.4 percent, after a U.S. judge on Thursday found that it had manipulated the natural gas market in 2008, as alleged by the U.S. energy regulator.
+BP slid the most, down 1.3 percent, after a U.S. judge on Thursday found that it manipulated the natural gas market in 2008, as alleged by the U.S. energy regulator.

-Glencore slipped to touch an all-time low after the miner and commodity trading group said it had sold stakes in three mines for about $290 million.

-“It’s very difficult to know whether or not we’ll see any recovery on that one,” London Capital Group analyst Brenda Kelly said.

-On the upside, TUI was the biggest blue-chip gainer after JP Morgan and Jefferies lifted their target price on the stock, sending the company up 3 percent after a jump in the previous session when it forecast earnings at the top end of analysts’ expectations.
+On the upside, TUI was the biggest blue-chip gainer after JP Morgan and Jefferies lifted their target price on the stock, sending the price up 2.7 percent after a jump in the previous session when it forecast earnings at the top end of analysts’ expectations.
 [ID;nL5N10O0QV]

 “ARM’s equity story will continue to be one based on strong top-line growth contributing to sector-leading earnings and cash flow growth,” Barclays wrote in a note.